roocs/rook/docs/source/prov.rst

 +++++

 W3C PROV
-    An *agent* takes a role in an activity.
+    An *agent* takes a role in an activity such that the agent can be assigned some degree of responsibility for the activity taking place.
+    An agent can be a person, a piece of software or an organisation.

 In *rook* we use *agents* for: